Science: Curriculum

 Human biology, in all of its complexity and detail, is presented in the eighth grade.
 The major organs and body systems are examined from the standpoints of both their morphology and physiology.
 Moving from the microscopic to the macroscopic, students are introduced to how these systems work together to create a functional whole.
 Many genetics, health, and pathology topics are investigated over the course of the year, augmented by dissections and other labs, as students work to understand the human body in a manner that satisfies their immense natural curiosity.

-In high school, students take a minimum of three years of science, one of which is general biology and at least one of which is a physical science course.
+In High School, students take a minimum of three years of science, one of which is general biology and at least one of which is a physical science course.
 Most students, however, take at least four full-year science courses, and many take more than one per year.
 The comprehensive biology course is generally taken by ninth graders, who spend the year in rigorous investigation of the living world from molecules to cells to entire ecosystems, studying organelles, cellular respiration, mitosis and meiosis, genetics, and plant biology, among other topics, with evolution serving as a unifying theme.
 Students work with microscopes and are introduced to the fundamental lab techniques of molecular biology and modern genetics.

-The high school independent research program provides an additional opportunity for students to choose their own paths of scientific exploration.
+The High School independent research program provides an additional opportunity for students to choose their own paths of scientific exploration.
 Individual students or groups of students seek out science faculty advisers with a particular area of expertise to guide them.
 The topic and pace of the research is set by student motivation, experience, and time constraints.
 Research students attend scientific lectures and exhibit their findings at our in-house Science Research Symposium held annually in May.